-Other combinations may be achieved by setting processing element values to identity transforms.
+Other combinations can be achieved by setting processing element values to identity transforms.
 The domain and range of the A and B curves and CLUT are defined to consist of all real numbers between 0,0 and 1,0 inclusive.
 The first entry is located at 0,0, the last entry at 1,0, and intermediate entries are uniformly spaced using an increment of 1,0/(m-1).
 For the A and B curves, m is the number of entries in the table.
 For the CLUT, m is the number of grid points along each dimension.
 Since the domain and range of the tables are 0,0 to 1,0 it is necessary to convert all device values and PCSLAB values to this numeric range.
 It shall be assumed that the maximum value in each case is set to 1,0 and the minimum value to 0,0 and all intermediate values are linearly scaled accordingly.

-When using this type, it is necessary to assign each data colour space component to an input and output channel.
-This assignment is specified in Table 38.
+Each colour component shall be assigned to an input and output channel.
+This assignment is specified in Table 41.